Emirkeenz/Digital-electronics-16-bit-alu/README.md

 • OUT[15:0] - Result of the selected operation
 • Zero      - High if OUT == 0
 • CarryOut  - Set if carry occurred
-• Overflow  - Set if result overflowed
+• Overflow  - Set if the result overflowed

 ──────────────────────────────────────────────────────────────